Restorative Dentistry – Eugene, OR

 - Metal.
 A metal dental crown is the strongest type of crown available.
 It is practically indestructible and can last 50 years or longer with proper care.
 Despite its incredible strength, metal crowns are silver or gold in color.
 They stand out quite prominently against the rest of your teeth, making it obvious.

 - Porcelain fused to metal.
-Porcelain fused to metal, or PFM crowns combine the strength of metal with the aesthetics of porcelain.
+Porcelain fused to metal, or PFM, dental crowns combine the strength of metal with the aesthetics of porcelain.
 The crown has a metal base that surrounds your tooth.
 A porcelain coating helps to provide a more natural appearance.
 In some cases, the metal can be seen through the porcelain, rendering them more noticeable.

-Why Get a Dental Crown?
+Reasons to Get a Dental Crown

 - Prevention of further damage.